TABLE OF CONTENTS

 Example of Consider:

-4. Govt.
-ID Failing (AU & NZ Only)
+No match for Govt.
+ID (AU & NZ Only)

 The other reason the ID might fail is if it has been cancelled - e.g. individual has lost their licence, requested a new licence and then found the old one again.
 Or, if an individual has been issued with a temporary restricted licence - all options will lead to their provided licence failing.